wyatt-johnson-git/ACSL/Signs/Digital_Workspace.md

 # Digital Workspace

-This is where individuals can use computers to test, break, and re-configure operating systems of their choice.
+This is in essence a computer lab for individuals who need access to computers.

-This resource allows individuals to load a operating system image currently available on our fog server.
-They may then test it, break it, reload it, and repeat.
+This resource gives individuals use of a computer to complete their tasks.